Harshsanket/WeatherX/README.md

-# Weather App
+# WeatherX

-This Weather App is a simple web application that allows users to check the weather conditions for various cities.
+The WeatherX is an Weather App it is a simple web application that allows users to check the weather conditions for various cities.
 It provides real-time weather information fetched from the OpenWeather API.

 ## Learning Objectives